Cow’s milk protein sensitivity

-Correct diagnosis and appropriate treatment can spare the babies pain and misery.
-So we will start with cow milk protein sensitivity in children feeding with cow-milk based formula, and later address the subject of milk protein sensitivity in exclusive breast fed babies.
+Correct diagnosis and appropriate treatment can spare babies pain and misery.
+We will start with cow’s milk protein sensitivity in children fed with cow-milk-based formula, and later address the subject of milk protein sensitivity in exclusively breastfed babies.

-Which babies suffers from cow milk protein sensitivity?
+Which babies suffer from cow’s milk protein sensitivity?

-Is it cow milk protein sensitivity or allergy and what is the difference?
+Is it cow’s milk protein sensitivity or allergy, and what is the difference?

-There are allergies or intolerance to many different types of foods.
-These may cause a range of reactions, from life threatening reactions, though Celiac (gluten sensitivity, read more here), and to the condition called cow milk protein sensitivity which is mostly presented with gastrointestinal symptoms.
+There are allergies or intolerances to many different types of foods, which can cause a range of reactions, from life-threatening responses to conditions like Celiac disease (gluten sensitivity, read more here), and to a condition called cow’s milk protein sensitivity, which is mostly characterized by gastrointestinal symptoms.

-In this post I’m going to discuss enteropathies (inflammatory state of the intestine), related to cow milk protein sensitivity, and not about immediate allergic reactions of shortness of breath, edema and rash which are more related to other allergies.
-The condition described in this post is different from that, and should be named (more accurately), sensitivity to cow milk protein, and not allergy.
+In this post, I’m going to discuss enteropathies (inflammatory conditions of the intestine) related to cow’s milk protein sensitivity, not the immediate allergic reactions such as shortness of breath, edema, and rash, which are more commonly associated with other allergies.
+The condition described in this post is different from those and should more accurately be called sensitivity to cow’s milk protein, not allergy.

-What are the clinical manifestations of Cow milk protein sensitivity?
+What are the clinical manifestations of cow’s milk protein sensitivity?

-Most symptoms are of the gastrointestinal system, including abdominal pain, stools with blood and mucus, restlessness and sometimes failure of the baby to gain weight.
-Sometimes you may also see abdominal bloating and tenderness.
+Most symptoms affect the gastrointestinal system, including abdominal pain, stools with blood and mucus, restlessness, and sometimes failure to gain weight.
+Occasionally, you may also observe abdominal bloating and tenderness.

-If I would have to give parents wondering if their baby is suffering from cow milk protein sensitivity one clue – it would be to look for mucus in the stools.
-In most cases in pediatrics, the color or smell of the stool does not have any significance, but the texture does.
-Mucus in the stools is a sign of colitis (inflammation in the intestine).
-The same with bloody stools.
+If I had to give parents wondering whether their baby is suffering from cow’s milk protein sensitivity one clue, it would be to look for mucus in the stools.
+In most cases in pediatrics, the color or smell of the stool does not have significant meaning, but the texture does.
+Mucus in the stools is a sign of colitis (inflammation of the intestine), as is blood in the stools.

-In older children, stools with mucus or blood may indicate other etiologies such as bacterial infection (clinical dysentery, read more here).
-In younger infants or babies, who has lower incidence of bacterial infection, most cases indicate cow milk protein sensitivity.
+In older children, stools with mucus or blood may indicate other causes, such as bacterial infection (clinical dysentery, read more here).
+In younger infants or babies, who have a lower incidence of bacterial infection, most cases indicate cow’s milk protein sensitivity.

-Since I’ve learned throughout the years that even the most experienced parents are having trouble identifying mucus in the stools, I’ve attached one picture (not for the faint of hearts).
-This type of stools in a baby indicates an inflammatory process in the intestine and requires medical attention.
+Since I’ve learned over the years that even the most experienced parents have trouble identifying mucus in the stools, I’ve attached one picture (not for the faint of heart).
+This type of stool in a baby indicates an inflammatory process in the intestine and requires medical attention.

-So who is the baby with cow milk protein sensitivity?
+So, who is a baby with cow’s milk protein sensitivity?

 This is a baby in his first months of life, mostly fed with milk-based formula, and for a time period of days though weeks is suffering from restlessness, abdominal pain and mucus in his stools.